sjames40/SITCOM/README.md

 It is okay to use lower version of CUDA with proper pytorch version.
 For example, CUDA 10.2 with pytorch 1.7.0.

 <br />
+### For phase retrieval case we will refer to the updated method on [link](https://github.com/sjames40/SITCOM_phase-retrieval/tree/main)

 ## Getting started